Skip to Main Content

 Fifth Generation Mastery

-Directors influenced by the visual grandeur and narrative ambition of Zhang Yimou, Chen Kaige, and China's worldwide acclaimed cinema tradition.
+Our directors draw on the visual grandeur and bold storytelling of Zhang Yimou, Chen Kaige, and China's world-famous cinema tradition.

 02.